Ultra-Processed Foods for Travellers: A Simple Guide

 Ultra-processed foods aren’t the burden of your trip, but they are part of the travel environment.
 With a bit of awareness and a few supportive choices, you can reduce reliance on them without turning food into a source of stress.

-For most travellers, feeling well on the road comes less from perfect eating and more from consistency, flexibility, and self-trust.
-Food is just one piece of that picture.
+For most travellers, feeling well on the road comes less from perfect eating and more from consistency and flexibility.